-Like many hard-working actors out there, some of the biggest names in Hollywood had to work their way up and start as extras first.
-So, if you’re working hard, wondering if your big break will ever come while you're standing in the background of a film, let some of these guys be your inspiration!
+Like many hard-working actors out there, some of the biggest names in Hollywood started as extras before becoming famous.
+So, if you’re working hard, wondering if your big break will ever come while you're standing in the background of a film, let some of these actors who started as extras be your inspiration!

 If you ever watched “War of the Worlds” and thought, 'That boy in the church scene was pretty cute,' we wouldn’t call you crazy!
 'Cause that boy is Channing Tatum!
 Though he didn’t do a ton of background work, Tatum did have to work his way up a bit, and “War of the Worlds” was one of his first gigs.

-Before she was Bridget Jones, Zellweger was “Girl in blue pickup truck” in…get this, “Dazed and Confused.”
+Before she was Bridget Jones, Zellweger was “Girl in blue pickup truck” in “Dazed and Confused.”
 You might not have noticed the Oscar-winning actor then, but watch this beloved cult classic now, and she’ll surely catch your eye!

 Ever watch “Mystic Pizza” and think to yourself, Hey, is that steamer…Matt Damon?
 Well, you’d be right!
 Damon, at only 18, was an extra in the Julia Roberts flick.
 And then, have you ever watched “Field of Dreams” right after watching “Mystic Pizza” and think to yourself…Could that possibly be Matt Damon again playing a fan in Fenway Park?
 Well then, you’d be two for two.
-Damon was an extra in that one as well, with another familiar face…
+Damon was a background actor in that one as well.

-Ben Affleck is correct!
 The Oscar-winning “Argo” director was an extra alongside his buddy Matt Damon in “Field of Dreams.”
-After that, he kept with the baseball theme, appearing in the background “Buddy the Vampire Slayer,” the movie, as a ball player.
+After that, he kept with the baseball theme, appearing in the background “Buffy the Vampire Slayer,” the movie, as a ball player.

 Another hard-working actor that took background roles when he was just getting started, Willis can be seen as an extra in quite a few productions including “The First Deadly Sin,” the TV movie “Ein Guru kommt,” and he was a courtroom patron in “The Verdict”—nominated for five Oscars!—starring Paul Newman.